HarshalLathiya/BCA_SEM-3/README.md

-C++ and Object-Oriented Programming 4
+C++ and Object-Oriented Programming.
-RDBMS Using Oracle 4
+RDBMS Using Oracle.
-Content Management System Using Wordpress 4
+Content Management System Using Wordpress.
-Practical Based on CS -15, CS -16, CS -17 4
-Open Source Tools 2
+Open Source Tools.
-Network Technology and Administration 2
+Network Technology and Administration.
-Constitutional Values and Fundamental Duties
+Constitutional Values and Fundamental Duties.